sprakash57/create-react-saga/README.md

 # react-wcra

-Its a boilerplate react + redux-saga setup to quickly get you up and running.
-This has been built from the scratch on top of webpack and babel configs.
-NO Create-react-app has been used.
-So if you are looking for some redux-saga starter code then you are at the right place.
+Are you looking for a React codebase which has Redux-Saga and Scss setup from the scratch?
+Not sure how to setup Webpack and babel?
+Want to stay away from Create-React-App?
+Well you come to the right place.
+Webpack-React-Saga is is one stop soluion for
+- Rapid POC builder around React hooks and Redux-Saga.
+- Boilerplate code for your next big assignment.
+- if you want to learn webpack and babel by yourself without any hand-holding.

+Webpack-React-Saga is react-scripts free boilerplate codebase.
+Just clone the repo and start building your app.

 ### Dependencies

-- **React 16.13+**
+- **React**
-- **Redux 4.0.1**
+- **Redux-Saga**
-- **Redux-saga 1.0.4**
+- **Sass**
-- **Bootstrap 4.3**
+- **Webpack**
-- **JS-Cookie 2.2**
+- **Babel**

 ### Usage